Getting started

 By default limabean will start a REPL for interactive use, for direct evaluation of Clojure expressions, so learning limabean is about learning Clojure, and the particular Clojure functions and data structures it provides for querying a beanfile.

-When limabean starts, it simply loads the beanfile into *directives* and *options*, which are exposed as Clojure variables in the REPL.
+When limabean starts, it simply loads the beanfile into *beans*.
+The top-level functions in the limabean Clojure namespace operate solely on *beans*.

 These functions build further Clojure data structures, generally maps and vectors, which may be inspected in the REPL directly, or tabulated using show.